Agni: Puranas

-Agni is the eldest son of Brahma.
-In the Viṣṇu Purāṇa, Agni, called Abhimāni is said to have sprung from the mouth of the Virāt Puruṣa, the Cosmic Man.
-In another version, Agni emerged from the ritual fire produced by the wife of Dharma (eternal law) named Vasubhāryā (literally, "daughter of Light").
+Agni is a son of Brahma as a Pancha Bhuta god.
+In the Vishnu Purana, Agni, called Abhimāni is said to have sprung from the mouth of the Virāta Puruṣa, the Cosmic Man, a form of Vishnu after being born from Brahma.
+In another incident later, Agni after being born to Brahma, rises from the ritual fire produced by Dharma and Vasubhāryā.

 According to the Puranic mythology, Agni married Svāhā (invocation offering) and fathered three sons – Pāvaka (purifier), Pāvamāna (purifying) and Śuchi (purity).
 From these sons, he has forty-five grandchildren which are symbolic names of different aspects of a fire.
-In some texts, Medhā (intelligence) is Agni's sister.
+Also, Medhā (intelligence) is Agni's sister.

 Relationships

 Wife and children

-Goddess Svāhā is Agni's wife.
+The goddess Svāhā is Agni's wife.
 Her name is pronounced with offerings such as butter and seeds poured into the fire during ceremonies.
-However, like many names in Hindu traditions, the name Svāhā embeds symbolic meanings, through its relationship with the Vedic word Svadhā found in the hymns of the ṚgVeda.
+However, like many names in Hindu traditions, the name Svāhā embeds symbolic meanings, through its relationship with the Vedic word Svadhā found in the hymns of the Rigveda.
 Thomas Coburn states that the term Svadhā refers to "one's own particular nature or inclination", and the secondary sense of "a customary pleasure or enjoyment, a refreshment that nourishes".
 Svāhā is also found in the hymns of the Vedic literature, in the sense of "welcome, praise to you".
 This salutation is a remembrance of Agni, as an aspect of that which is "the source of all beings".
-As a goddess and wife of Agni, Svāhā represents this Shakti.
+As a goddess and wife of Agni, Svāhā represents this shakti.

-In the text Devi Māhātmya of the goddess tradition of Hinduism (Shaktism), and in the Hindu mythologies, Svāhā is the daughter of Daksha, Svāhā has a crush for Agni.
-She seduces him by successively impersonating six of seven women at a gurukul (school) that Agni desired for, and thus with him has a baby who grows to become god Skanda – the god of war.
-Other chapters suggest he was the son of the god Shiva.
+In the Mahabharata's earlier chapters, Svāhā is the daughter of Daksha and Asikini who develops feelings for Agni.
+She seduces him by successively taking the forms of the six wives of the Saptarishi except Arundhati, the wife of Vashishta as she is virtuous with him because that Agni desired them as his wives, and thus with him has a son who is the god Skanda – the god of war.
+The later chapters of the Mahabharata show that he was the son of the god Shiva and goddess Parvati.

-The Mahābhārata also mentions that when Agni was residing at Mahishmati he fell in love with the daughter of king Nila.
-In the guise of a Brahmana, he asked for the hand of the princess, but the king refused and was about to punish him.
-Agni revealed his true form and flamed up in wrath.
-The frightened king apologized and bestowed his daughter on Agni.
-In return, Agni promised protection of the city during any invasion.
+The Mahābhārata also mentions that when Agni was residing at Mahishmati, he fell in love with the foster-daughter of king Nila, a form of Svaha.
+In the guise of a Brahmana, he asked for the hand to her, but the king refused and was about to kill him.
+Agni revealed his true form and flamed up in glory to Svaha.
+The king understood and bestowed this form of Svaha as his foster-daughter on Agni.
+In return, Agni and Svaha destroyed enemy forces of that king and saved him and others from chaos and flourished them with the Pandavas and their forces later.